How to Get on Top of Your Finances

 Now let’s get down to brass tacks.

-There’s four things you can do to get on top of your money:
+There’s five things you can do to get on top of your money:

 - Find out exactly what you spend it on including real expenses and extraneous expenditures.

 - Find out exactly how much income you have and from where and in what time frame.

 - Figure out between those two how you can live within your means.